 If this sounds like science fiction, you will be surprised to learn that these mosquitoes already exist!
 In September 2018 a new study was published in the journal Nature that proved these concepts in caged mosquitoes.
 When introducing a few male “gene drive mosquitoes” into a healthy population (wild males and females), all the mosquitoes disappeared in only 7-11 generations.

 Scary right?
-We have the power to eliminate a whole species at our will but… and with great power comes great responsibility.
-Wouldn’t this irreversibly damage the environment?
+We have the power to eliminate a whole species but… with great power comes great responsibility.
+What if this technology irreversibly damages the environment?
 Could artificial gene drives jump into other species and make them go extinct too?
 Maybe the consequences end up being even worse for us than the existence of mosquitoes themselves!